 Piers Place is a dignified Queen Anne period house, built late 17th Century and is now Grade II listed.
 It is situated on the western end of the High Street at the corner of Cherry Lane and was built on one of the town’s berry fields.
-At the time this house was built, Amersham was doing a brisk commercial trade and was asked to send representatives to Edward I’s Parliament.

 The Earl of Bedford sold Amersham in 1637 to William Drake of Shardeloes.
 Over the next couple of centuries, the Drakes slowly acquired the majority of the properties in Amersham.
 Piers Place was known as ‘The Firs’ at this time and was built for the Bent family who still owned the house in 1700.
 The house was originally built of wood and was re-cased in brick in the 1700’s.
 The two-storey west wing was also constructed at this time.
 A notable feature is the large central staircase window.
 The Bent family is recorded as making a generous donation of £700 to the Amersham Rectory in 1728 and there is a memorial to them in St Mary’s Church.

 By 1742 a map shows the house as the property of the Drakes and the then tenant was a Samuel Clarke.
 At this time Amersham was becoming popular with maltsters and brewers and a brewer, William Ball, leased three fields next to ‘The Firs’, and these then passed to a succession of maltsters, lastly to John Weller, of the locally famous Weller brewing family.
 John Weller lived at ‘The Firs’ from 1830 until his death in 1843 and his wife Elizabeth continued to live there for some years.
 During this time, the Weller’s place in Amersham society was second only to the Drakes.